 Key Takeaways for Amazon Sellers

 - Main image: Must be a real product photo (no AI).
-Secondary images: AI lifestyle and AI infographics are allowed.
+Secondary images: AI lifestyle, AI infographics, and AI staging on a photo base are allowed.
+Amazon keeps tightening its AI guidelines, so check the current Seller Central policy before any larger upload.

 - EU AI Act Art.
-50 (from August 2, 2026): Labeling only required for content that appears "deceptively realistic."
-Product images with AI backgrounds likely do not fall under this.
+50 (from August 2, 2026): Labeling only required for "deceptively realistic" synthetic images.
+Product images built on a real photo base likely do not fall under this.
+The watermarking obligation for AI systems already on the market only applies from December 2, 2026.

 - Already active since February 2025: AI literacy obligation (Art.
 4).
 You must document which AI tools you use and how your team is trained.